-In vehicles with an AGM (Absorptive Glass Mat) battery, ensure to have the battery replaced with an AGM battery.
+In vehicles with stop-start system, ensure to have the battery replaced with an AGM (Absorptive Glass Mat) battery.

 An AGM battery can be identified by the label on the battery.
 We recommend the use of an original Vauxhall battery.